Why The Phillips Ives Review is crucial to shape our nursing and midwifery digital future

 The importance of training and providing knowledge to nurses and midwives to successfully face increased and changing pressures.

-When I started my role as Chief Nursing Information Officer for England, the coronavirus (COVID-19) pandemic was in full flow.
+When I started my role as Chief Nursing Information Officer for England, the COVID-19 pandemic was in full flow.
 During this time, we witnessed the adoption of technology across the country at pace in a way I’ve never experienced throughout my nursing career.
 With the adoption of these new technologies, nurses and midwives faced increasing pressure, not just from the strain caused by the pandemic, but being able to adapt and use these new systems.

 There is a concern from our colleagues that they don’t have the training and knowledge to keep up with this rate of change – this is why I started The Phillips Ives Nursing and Midwifery Review, to ensure our profession is equipped with the skills to use digital technology, now and in the future.